hayley-boll/portfolio/project/README.md

 [`Portfolio Home`](https://github.com/hayley-boll/portfolio/blob/main/README.md) [`Other Projects`](https://github.com/hayley-boll/portfolio/blob/main/README.md#portfolio-projects) [`Contact Me!`](https://github.com/hayley-boll/portfolio/blob/main/README.md#contact)

-# Vendor & Category Cost Power BI for a Vineyard
+# Power BI Cost Analysis Tool for a Vineyard

 **Problem Statement**
 Lack of visibility into vendor spend, category spend, & quantities of items ordered.
 Employees have a hard time going into the ERP system to find invoices and do not have skills to perform excel analysis.